developmentseed/changetags/README.md

 The [osm-adiff-parser](https://github.com/mapbox/osm-adiff-parser) library can be used to produce `real-changesets` from OSM augmented diffs (`.osc` files).

+## Purpose

+The main purpose of this library is to input in [OSMCha](https://osmcha.org) database the OSM tags that were affected by a changeset.
+That way, users will be able to query OSMCha with key/value tag combinations.

 ## How it works

 It uses two logics to determine the tags that will be included in the result.